 Languages: French (fluent), Polish (fluent), Russian (intermediate) and Mandarin (beginner).

-Alexander is rapidly developing a practice in this field, and undertakes cases across all areas of employment law at the Employment Tribunal.
+Alexander undertakes cases across all areas of employment law.
 He is accredited as a representative in employment law for the Free Representation Unit (FRU).
 He has represented and advised clients in a number of employment disputes.

 Alexander is an accomplished practitioner across the full range of personal injury disputes.
 He appears regularly in trials and applications on all tracks.
 These includes disputes pertaining to both liability and quantum, including those involving complex road traffic collisions, as well as claims involving credit hire and subrogation.
 He is also regularly instructed to advise on liability and quantum, and to draft pleadings.